DongChoi/jobly/README.md

 - As user types in the search bar, the company and job listings are updated.

 # Instructions
+1. To start using this app you first need to clone the repository:

+git clone git@github.com:DongChoi/jobly.git

-1. In the command line, navigate into front-end and back-end folder in two different tabs and enter the commands for the next two steps
+2. In the command line, navigate into front-end and back-end folder in two different tabs and enter the commands for the next two steps
-2. To install dependencies - npm install
+3. To install dependencies - npm install
-3. To start application - npm start
+4. To start application - npm start